DonDebonair/slack-machine/docs/plugins/listening.rst

 Slack Machine also provides a way to listen to **all events** that Slack produces.
 Your plugin should implement a method ``catch_all`` that takes one parameter.
-That function will be called for each event, with the event received.
+That function will be called for each event, with the received event.